Tide of Iron: Squad interaction

 The officer infantry figure represents a trained and capable leader and affords certain advantages to his own squad, such as +1 movement.
 An officer also benefits nearby squads (those in the same hex as his squad) as they all receive +1 cover from suppressive fire.
 A nearby officer can also assist pinned squads in maintaining some firepower and aid disrupted squads in recovering quicker to normal condition.
 Up to three units can occupy the same hex at one time, but never more than two vehicles.

 Reception

 The game has met with positive reviews, with reviewers often remarking on the customizable, open-ended nature of the game through its scenario system.
 Reviewers did note that the generic nature of the units and the uneven nature of some scenarios were minor detractions from the game.
 It was also one of seven games listed by Fortune Small Business as being worthy of putting the Xbox down to play.

-From a wargamer's perspective, this game has rules covering opportunity fire, overrun and suppressive fire by mortars to appeal to those wanting some realism.

 The game was a nominee for the 2007 Editor's Choice Award on Tabletop Gaming News.